tomba-io/r/README.md

 - [Enrichment](https://tomba.io/author-finder) (The Enrichment lets you find the current job title, company, location and social profiles of the person behind the email.)
 - [Linkedin Finder](https://tomba.io/author-finder) (The Linkedin lets you find the current job title, company, location and social profiles of the person behind the linkedin URL.)
 - [Email Verifier](https://tomba.io/email-verifier) (checks the deliverability of a given email address, verifies if it has been found in our database, and returns their sources.)
-- [Email Sources](https://developer.tomba.io/#email-sources) (Find email address source somewhere on the web .)
-- [Company Domain autocomplete](https://developer.tomba.io/#autocomplete) (Company Autocomplete is an API that lets you auto-complete company names and retrieve logo and domain information.)

 ## Getting Started

 You'll need an Tomba API access token, which you can get by signing up for a free account at [https://app.tomba.io/auth/register](https://app.tomba.io/auth/register)

 The free plan is limited to 25 search request and 50 verification a month, To enable all the data fields and additional request volumes see [https://tomba.io/pricing](https://tomba.io/pricing).

 ## Installation